 To eliminate the excess of the person's background, you will have to use the Layer mask tool, which you can find at the bottom right corner, displayed to the right of the fx icon.
 Select a brush and adjust it to your desired size and flow rate.
 The more precise you can be, the better the final product will look.
 Try to use a small brush and get as close to the subject as possible, sometimes having smoother edges is going to fit better with the scene, rather than sharp direct lines.
 Again this will take patience and a little practice.
 Zooming in close will also help with precision.
 Remember when using layer masks: Black erases, while white brings it back.

 Note: It’s always good practice to name your new layers, especially when you have quite a few.

 Once you've erased the excess parts of the image and smoothed the edges to fit, you will have a better idea of what size your item needs to be.
 Resize it again, if you feel it's needed.
 You may need to do a little more layer masking after this depending on how drastic the moves were.

-Now how to make sure the colours better match the scene you are working with.
-Most of these options are found in the “fill or adjustment layer” one icon right from the “layer mask” tab again at the bottom right.
+Now, to make sure the colors better match the scene you are working with.
+Most of these options are found in the fill or adjustment layer icon, right from the layer mask tab at the bottom right.
 There are several options you can use for this, Hue adjustment, levels adjustment and curve adjustment.
-To make the colour changes only apply to this one layer, make sure you right click on the new layer “hues, Levels, Curves” Ect and select create clipping mask.
-Otherwise, all the colours and tones will apply to the entire image.
+To make the color changes only apply to this one layer, make sure you right-click on the new layer hues, Levels, Curves Ect and select Create Clipping Mask.
+Otherwise, all the colors and tones will apply to the entire image.
 Finally, add in shadows to make the photo look as realistic as possible.
-This should also be done on a new layer to keep your work space tidy and easy to adjust, for shadows, a quick way is just using black and the brush tool and slowly darken the area shadows would normally fall.
-If this is your first trying this technique it may seem a little hard, just keep practising because you will get used to using these tools quite quickly.
+This should also be done on a new layer to keep your workspace tidy and easy to adjust.
+For shadows, a quick way is just using black and the brush tool, then slowly darkening the area shadows would normally fall.
+If this is your first time trying this technique it may seem a little hard, just keep practicing because you will get used to using these tools quite quickly.